GuptaManan100/Image-Gallery/README.md

 # Image-Gallery
-Image Gallery to display images and filters
+Image Gallery to display images and filters as part of Software Engineering Lab